WasifRazaSyed/MorseCameAlive/readme.md

-This project is the digital application of Morse Code(named after Samuel Morse).
+This project is the digital application of Morse Code(named after Samuel Morse).</br>
-//Morse Code was used as the primary means of telecommunication started in 1836.
+//Morse Code was used as the primary means of telecommunication started in 1836.<br>
 //Inspiration is SOS signal.

 >> Platform used is Arduino Uno Rev 3.